eboudrant/more-wax/README.md

 python3 server.py
 ```

-Open `https://localhost:8766` in a browser and accept the self-signed certificate.
-A setup wizard will guide you through connecting your Discogs account and (optionally) enabling Claude Vision for cover photo identification.
+Open `https://localhost:8766` and accept the self-signed certificate.
+A setup wizard will guide you through connecting your Discogs account and optionally enabling Claude Vision for cover photo identification.

-On your phone or another device, use `https://<your-ip>:8766`. **Camera features (barcode scan, photo) require HTTPS** — on plain HTTP only collection browsing is available.
+On mobile, use `https://<your-ip>:8766`. **Camera features (barcode scan, photo) require HTTPS** — on plain HTTP only collection browsing is available.

 Press Ctrl+C to stop the server.